bioinfo-pf-curie/TMB/README.md

 Input file (.vcf, .vcf.gz, .bcf)

 #### `--sample`
-Specify the sample ID to focus on, useful when dealing with multisample vcfs
+Specify the sample ID to focus on, required when dealing with multisample vcfs

 #### `--bed` and `--effGenomeSize`
 Specify either a sorted BED file with no header, or the size of the effective genome size to take in count.